01 Jan Isaac, Terry

 Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 14th annual Quest for the West® Art Show and Sale, Friday, Sept.
 6, 2019.
 In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from some of the country’s biggest names in Western art.

-INTERNATIONALLY ACCLAIMED wildlife artist Terry Isaac draws inspiration from his own backyard, and from the captivating vistas of the Northwest where he began to create dramatic wildlife art.
-A professional artist for over thirty years, Terry’s realistic wildlife art is known for his attention to detail and the magical moments created by the dramatic light nature provides.
+INTERNATIONALLY ACCLAIMED wildlife artist Terry Isaac had planned to participate in this year’s Quest, but passed away unexpectedly in July.
+He was known for drawing inspiration from his own backyard, and from the captivating vistas of the Northwest where he began to create dramatic wildlife art.
+A professional artist for over thirty years, Terry’s realistic wildlife art was known for his attention to detail and the magical moments created by the dramatic light nature provides.

 Notable Awards and Achievements

 2016 Ducks Unlimited Canada, National Art Portfolio (also 2013, 2012, 2011)

 2008 St. George Art Museum, A Century of Sanctuary: The Art of Zion National Park, Jurors’ Award

 1998 Artists for Conservation, Pacific Rim Wildlife and Western Art Show, Artist of the Year

 1991 New York Duck Stamp, Winning Artist